 - Decision – complimentary assessment, estimates or quotes, demo, free trial

-To deliver the right content to your lead at the right time, you need to address your buyer’s needs through a series of emails based on the actions they have taken.
+To deliver the right content to your lead at the right time, you need to address your buyer’s needs.
+You can do this through a series of emails based on the actions they have taken.
 Creating this email series, or marketing funnel, requires solid planning and execution because the buying process is no longer in your control.

 It depends.
 It’s not one solution or the other.
 It’s based on what your business needs, not what the software can do.

-There are many marketing automation solutions available and choosing the right one for your business will take some time and research.
+There are many marketing automation solutions available.
+Choosing the right one for your business will take some time and research.
 Your solution will be based on your needs, budget and resources.

 The good news is that there is now a class of marketing automation solutions that are targeted at the small business that are simple to use and budget friendly.
 If you are just getting started I would recommend checking out these three.
 The links go to reviews on each:

 Here is a post on ActiveCampaign vs. ConvertKit that is worth a read.
-Expect to pay $50 to $100 per month for these solutions based on the number of subscribers.
+Although you can start for free with ConvertKit, expect to pay $25 to $100 per month depending on the number of subscribers and email campaigns sent.